-With the I->1 key you move between three different indication modes:
+With the [->] key you can move between three different indication modes.

-In the first view, the selected measured value is displayed in large diaits.
+In the first view, the selected measured value is displayed in large digits.

 In the second view, the selected measured value and a respective bargraph presentation are displayed.

 In the third view, the selected measured value as well as a second selectable value, e.g. the temperature, are displayed.